openmhealth/shimmer/README.md

 * The `normalize` parameter controls whether the shim returns data in a raw third-party API format (`false`) or in an Open mHealth compliant format (`true`).

 > N.B.
 This API may change significantly in the future to provide greater consistency across Open mHealth applications and to improve expressivity and ease of use.
 The data points it returns will not be affected, only the URLs used to request data and perhaps some book-keeping information at the top level of the response.

+### Read data using the console

+To pull data from a third-party API using the console,

+1. Click the name of the connected third-party API.
+1. Fill in the date range you're interested in.
+1. Press the *Raw* button for raw data, or the *Normalized* button for data that has been converted to an Open mHealth compliant data format.

 ## Supported APIs and endpoints